0xC0ba1t/quartz4-notes/content/index.md

 ---
-title: Welcome to Quartz
+title: c0ba1t's Notes
 ---

-This is a blank Quartz installation.
+This is c0ba1t's personal notes for IGCSE
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.